A Survey of Confidence Estimation and Calibration in Large Language Models: Introduction

 \section{Introduction}

-LLMs have demonstrated a wide range of capabilities, such as world knowledge storage, sophisticated language-based reasoning, and in-context learning~\cite{petroni2019language, wei2022chain,brown2020language}, thus paving the way for large language models (LLMs) exemplified by ChatGPT.
-However, LLMs do not consistently achieve good performance.
-Their predictions still contain errors and biases~\cite{zhao2021calibrate,wang2023reducing}, and the generated content includes hallucinations that do not align with reality~\cite{zhang2023siren}.
-To enhance the trustworthiness and transparency of language models, chain-of-thought (CoT) has been proposed, which allows users to follow the decision-making process of LMs \cite{wei2022chain}.
-Retrieval-augmented generation (RAG) system~\cite{rag} combines the generative capabilities of LLMs with the ability to pull in information from external databases or the internet.
-Post-processing methods, including fact-checking~\cite{peng2023check,min2023factscore} and revision~\cite{rarr}, also improve the quality of the generated content.
+Large language models (LLMs) have demonstrated a wide range of capabilities, such as world knowledge storage, sophisticated language-based reasoning, and in-context learning~\cite{petroni2019language, wei2022chain,brown2020language}.
+However, LLMs do not consistently achieve good performance~\cite{factsurveywang2023,zhang2023siren}.
+Their generation still includes biases~\cite{zhao2021calibrate,wang2023reducing} and hallucinations that do not align with reality~\cite{zhang2023siren}.
+Evaluating the trustworthiness of responses from these models remains challenging~\cite{liu2023trustworthy}.

-Another line of work is to assess the model's confidence or uncertainty in its decisions, many efforts have been made in this direction~\cite{jiang2021can,lin2022teaching,lin2023generating,manakul2023selfcheckgpt}.
-However, existing surveys either discussed the sources and the applications of uncertainty in natural language processing~\cite{hu2023uncertainty,baan2023uncertainty}, focusing on specific tasks~\cite{ji2023survey,li2022faithfulness}, or mainly addressed hallucinations~\cite{zhang2023siren}.
-To the best of our knowledge, there is no comprehensive survey that systematically discusses the technical advancements in confidence estimation and calibration across various LMs.
-This survey aims to bridge this gap.
+Confidence (or uncertainty) estimation is crucial for tasks like out-of-distribution detection and selective prediction~\cite{DBLP:conf/nips/KendallG17,lu2022learning}, and it has been extensively studied and applied in various contexts ~\cite{lee2018simple,devries2018learning}.
+A related concept is that of model calibration, which focuses on aligning predictive probabilities (estimated confidence) to actual accuracy~\cite{Guo2017OnCO}.

-This paper summarizes research related to confidence estimation and model calibration in discriminative and generative language models.
-We analyze the distinct characteristics and challenges of both types of models, as well as their similarities and differences in approaches and applications across various tasks.
-We start by establishing the concepts of confidence, uncertainty, and calibration for neural models, and elaborating on the unique challenges for LMs (Section~\ref{sec:preliminary}).
-We then discuss confidence estimation and calibration techniques for discriminative LMs in Section~\ref{sec:conf_estimation} and for generative LMs in Section~\ref{sec:genetivelm}.
-Finally, we discuss key future directions (Section~\ref{sec:future_directions}).
+However, applying these methods directly to LLMs presents several challenges.
+The output space of these models is significantly larger than that of discriminative models.
+The number of possible outcomes grows exponentially with the generation length, making it impossible to access all potential responses.
+Additionally, different expressions may convey the same meaning, suggesting that confidence estimation should consider semantics. {Lastly,} LLMs show unique properties, such as expressing confidence in words~\cite{lin2022teaching,xiong2023can} and the ability to perform zero-shot or few-shot learning~\cite{brown2020language}.
+Nonetheless, their responses can be sensitive to the prompts, e.g., the examples provided and their order, which can cause a lot of instability in the results.
+Given this, confidence estimation and calibration for LLMs is growing as an emerging area of interest~\cite{jiang2021can,lin2022teaching,lin2023generating,shrivastava2023llamas}.